 - Comfortable Lounges

-- All 79 bedrooms have central heating and bath or shower and WC (most have bath & shower)
+- 77 bedrooms with central heating and bath or shower and WC

 - All rooms have tea/coffee making facilities, internal telephone, hair dryer, TV with radio channels

 - Coach parking available nearby

 - Entertainment suite on the ground floor complete with bar, dance floor and entertainment five evenings per week

 - Delightful cocktail bar

 - Car parking is available for hotel customers

 - There are several steps to the front of the hotel with a wheelchair lift from street level into Reception

 - Level access from Reception to all ground floor areas